dvidelabs/flatcc/doc/binary-format.md

 of a struct member (but not necessarily the size of a struct member), or the schema specified aligment.

-A structs members are stored in-place so there struct fields are known via the the schema, not via information in the binary format
+A structs members are stored in-place so the struct fields are known via the the schema, not via information in the binary format

 An enum is represent as its underlying integer type and can be a member